Email Service

 Up to Intrexx version 12.1.0:

-Enter the name or the IP address of the SMTP server here.
+Enter the name or IP address of the SMTP server here.

 The default port is 25.
-If you are unsure of what to enter, please contact your system administrator.
-The mail server used does not necessarily have to be on the local network of the Intrexx Portal Server.
+If you have any questions, please contact your system administrator.
+The mail server used does not necessarily have to be located on the Intrexx Portal Server's local network.

 Authentication